moonbitlang/core/README.md

 ### Timeline

-Prior to 05/01/2024, we mainly foucs on adding new libs.
+Prior to 05/01/2024, we mainly focus on adding new libs.
 We will go through a consistency review in May and expect basic API stability before 07/01/2024

 ## Contributing